josher19/quizmaker/README.md

-Quizes for Mobile Apps, using jQuery Mobile
+Quizes for Mobile Apps, using jQuery Mobile.
+Work in Progress.

 These questions from: [7 Major Learning Styles – Which One are You?](http://www.learndash.com/7-major-learning-styles-which-one-is-you/)